grafana/azure-data-explorer-datasource/doc/current-user-auth.md

 ## Fallback service credentials

-Fallback credentials are a shared identity (an App Registration, managed identity, or workload identity) that the data source falls back to whenever a request has no signed-in user behind it.
-Turn them on and your background features (like alerting) keep working instead of failing.
+Fallback credentials are a shared identity (an App Registration, managed identity, or workload identity) that the data source uses whenever a request has no signed-in user.
+When you enable them, background features such as alerting continue to work instead of failing.

 {{< admonition type="note" >}}
 Requests that use the fallback run as this shared identity rather than as an individual user.
 As a result, they might return different data than an interactive query run by a specific user.